 Students will develop skills needed to meet challenges to their health and optimize their physical and psychological well-being.
 Topics to be examined include consumer education, fitness, family living, nutrition, mental health, dependency, substance abuse, and infectious and chronic diseases.
 The focus of the course will be on the importance of critical thinking emphasizing self-empowerment, prevention and understanding of the health impact on human diversity.
-Will fulfill General Education Requirements.
 Code 2 course fee.